mattermost/mattermost-test-management/data/test-cases/plugins/gitlab/sidebar/merge_request.md

 2. Navigate to MM and click on the `To-do list` icon in the LHS menu on MM.
 3. Check the desired member access request in the RHS of `To-do list` on MM.

+**Expected**

+The member access request to the desired public project/group should be shown with proper description of the request and in proper UI in the RHS of Gitlab on MM.

 **Step 2**

 1. Accept or reject any desired member access request on Gitlab.